This post was originally published in November 2016.

 When you’re done with your lanterns, pop the jars in the dishwasher and re-use them for something else!

-I’d love to hear what you think of video by the way – I plan to make many more like these!
+I’d love to hear what you think of video by the way – I plan to make many more DIY videos in the future!